HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

 where $\boldsymbol{J}$ is the angular momentum of a sphere with mass $M$ and radius $R$, and $V$ is the circular velocity at $R$.

-We compare with the log-normal distribution from \cite{2001ApJ...555..240Bullock} as a reference. \emph{Dark galaxies} (coloured in magenta) show larger spin parameters than bright galaxies (coloured in green), with median values of $\lambda_{\rm{dark}} = 0.036 \pm 0.003$ and $\lambda_{\rm{bright}} = 0.026 \pm 0.002$, respectively.
+We compare the resulting distributions of the spin parameters with the log-normal distribution from \cite{2001ApJ...555..240Bullock} as a reference. \emph{Dark galaxies} (coloured in magenta) show larger spin parameters than bright galaxies (coloured in green), with median values of $\lambda_{\rm{dark}} = 0.036 \pm 0.003$ and $\lambda_{\rm{bright}} = 0.026 \pm 0.002$, respectively.
 The significance in the difference between both distributions is confirmed by applying the Kolmogorov-Smirnov (KS) test, which results in a \textit{p}-value of $\sim10^{-5}$.
+Interestingly, the spin-parameter distribution of \emph{dark galaxies} matches the \cite{2001ApJ...555..240Bullock} model more closely than that of bright galaxies.
+This likely reflects the fact that these haloes have experienced little baryonic processing, preserving the ‘pristine’ angular momentum distribution predicted by \textit{N}-body simulations, whereas SF and feedback in bright galaxies can alter the spin of their host haloes.
 The larger spin parameters of \emph{dark galaxies} are directly related to their lower concentrations and may hinder the retention and condensation of gas to form stars, leading to lower gas densities as well (see also \citealt{Jimenez2020} and \citealt{2024ApJ...962..129Lee}).